 Wheat biscuits, yogurt, milk & banana with a hint of cocoa -all in one go!
 Quick, easy and totally delicious.

-Follow a recipe; Follow food safety and hygiene rules; Tidy away; Use a jug to measure liquids.
+Follow a recipe; follow food safety and hygiene rules; tidy away; use measuring spoons; use a jug to measure liquids; use weighing scales; use a blender (with adult supervision).

 Gluten | Milk